Abigail Ann

 Social Media - Creating Content Like a Pro

 Social Media is exactly what it sounds like, it’s social.
 It may not be the place to close the deal, but it is a space to generate new leads, drum up new conversations, and make new people curious about what you do.
 When someone new visits your social media, the posts should add value and spark curiosity.
 What do I mean by this?
 Sparking curiosity is the first buying phase everyone starts in.
 After they're curious, they browse through more of what you’ve posted.
-If you’re posting how to style content or educational content they can learn from, they'll share that with others and start to trust you and your brand more.
-The next buying phase people go to is the enlightenment phase.
-This is when they’ve consumed enough marketing to realize what you offer has value and they can benefit from it.
-Once they’re in the enlightenment phase, it’s just a matter of time before they book you for your services or buy your products.
+If you’re posting how to content or educational content that actually makes their life or business better, they'll share that with others and begin to trust you and your brand more and more.
+Once someone trusts you and your brand, the next buying phase is called 'the enlightenment phase'.
+This is when they’ve consumed enough marketing to realize what you offer has value and they can benefit from it in a positive way.
+Once they’re in this second to last phase, it’s just a matter of time before they book you for your services or buy your products.

 I created a Content Planning Workbook to make brainstorming and planning your social media posts less overwhelming.
 This workbook is printable and reusable.
-It’s what I use whenever someone books a social media coaching and consulting call with me.
 If you’re wanting to create content like a pro, I would highly recommend utilizing this!

 Pinterest 101: Set Up + Strategy

 Pinterest actually isn’t social media.
 It’s a search engine.
 It’s very different than any other platform.
 People go on Pinterest to search for specific things or look for inspiration.
 It’s like a creative person’s Google search bar.
-There’s pins I’ve posted over 6 months ago that are still being saved.
-Social Media is great for one to one connections, but Pinterst is good for linking your posts to your website, blog posts, or product pages.
-I’ve written an entire blog post that explains how to set up your account, how to set up your Pinterest boards and tips for getting started!
+There’s pins I’ve posted 1-2 years ago that are still being saved and driving traffic to my website.
+Social Media is great for one to one connections, but Pinterest is good for linking your posts to your website, blog posts, or product pages.
+I’ve written an entire blog post that explains how to get started, how to set up your account, and what to do for continued growth!

 Email Marketing

 This may not seem as relevant, but I promise it’s one of the most important pieces to the puzzle.
 Most business owners think they need to get to a certain place in their business before they can start building their email list, but it’s the exact opposite.
 Your email list should be established before you need it.
 I’ve heard so many stories about people getting their Facebook or Instagram accounts either taken down or hacked.
-If you build a large following on those platforms, you don’t own those followers.
-When you build an email list, you secure a way to stay in contact with your customers.
-Take the website traffic overview at the beginning of this blog post as an example.
-If you looked closely at the graphic, there’s a very large spike in traffic between Aug.
+If you've built a large following on those platforms, remember, you don’t own those followers – Facebook and Instagram own those contacts!
+When you build an email list, you own your contact list and secure a way to stay in contact with them whenever you want.
+Take the website traffic overview at the beginning of this blog post as an example, if you looked closely at the graphic, there’s a very large spike in traffic between Aug.
 5th and Aug.
 15th.
 What caused the spike?
 We sent out an email campaign to their email list.
 Not only did that help update their customers on what was currently being offered, it spiked their website traffic generating an increase in sales!

-This photo is a snippet from the Business Made Simple book.
+The photo above is a snippet from the Business Made Simple book.
 If you’re looking for more resources to learn about how to grow your business and manage it, I would highly recommend this book.
-You’ll notice, there’s a whole section on capital and cash flow.
-Because this is somewhat of a lengthy topic, I want to include a blog post titled: How do I Protect Cashflow for My Business?
+The same author, Donald Miller, recently released another book I've been recently obsessed with called How to Grow Your Small Business.
+Another book I would highly recommend any entrepreneur or business owner.
+You’ll notice, in this blog post there’s a whole section on capital and cash flow.
+Because this is a lengthy topic, I want to include a blog post titled: How do I Protect Cashflow for My Business?
 (The 5 Accounts Every Business Needs).
 In this blog post I explain briefly, the financial strategy taught by Business Made Simple.
 I shared this strategy with two accountants I trust and they said it was incredible advice.
-Obviously, I’m not a licensed CPA, so I wanted to do the work to make sure this was sound advice before I put this out here.
+Obviously, I’m not a licensed CPA, so I wanted to do the work to make sure this was sound advice before I recommended it!

-The biggest factor in your success will be prioritization, strategy, and protecting your time.
-All of these facets to increasing website traffic will take some strategy and good ol’ fashion brainstorming.
+The biggest factor in your success will be prioritization your to do's, strategy, and protecting your time.
+All of these facets increase website traffic, but each will take some time, strategy, and good ol’ fashion brainstorming.
 I’ve been using all of these forms of marketing over the last 3 years and each year my business grows.
 Is it easy?
 Nope.
 Is it overwhelming at times?
 Yep.
 But I believe anything is possible with the right strategy and determination.

 Cheers to new business growth and a successful business that stands the test of time!